Showing posts with label Noah. Show all posts

 Over 600 years before the birth of Jesus, who went on at the age of 30 to challenge the status quo of his faith and developed a major religion based on his teachings after being recognized by a preacher on the banks of a river, a Persian reformer at the age of 30 had a revelation by the banks of a river and challenged the status quo of his faith, going on to preach and develop what became the major religion of his people.

-Details about Zoroaster (real name Zarathushtra Spitama) have been debated and analyzed for centuries but the facts don't matter as much as his influence on that part of the world.
+Details about Zoroaster (real name Zarathushtra Spitama) have been debated and analyzed for centuries, but the sparse and vague facts don't matter as much as his influence on that part of the world.
 The story as it exists today is that he became a priest at 15, left his parents at 20 to wander and preach, and at 30 saw a shining figure on a river bank who revealed himself as Vohu Manah (Good Purpose) and taught him about Ahura Mazda (Wise Lord).
 Zoroaster learned the concepts of Asha and Druj, Order and Deception.
-He then voted his life to teaching Asha.
+He then devoted his life to teaching about Asha.

 Eventually receiving the patronage of a queen, he continued to spread his ideas until he died at the age of 77.
 One story says he was killed by a priest of the traditional Iranian religion while Zoroaster was performing a ceremony.
 Another story says a Turanian soldier killed him.
 There is also the belief that he died of old age.